COP28 clashes over fossil fuel phase-out after OPEC pushback | Headlines

 Other countries including India and China have not explicitly endorsed a fossil fuel phase-out at COP28, but have backed a popular call for boosting renewable energy.
 Ireland's former president, Mary Robinson, who heads a group of former world leaders known as the Elders, said the letter showed OPEC was "worried" about the trajectory of the COP28 talks.

 "Russia and Saudi Arabia are on the wrong side of this and will probably be pushing hard," Robinson said.
 "We really have to make sure that the tipping point tips the right way."
-'CRITICAL STAGE'
+Diplomatic grievances were also aired at the podium on Saturday.

+A Russia representative said in a speech that Moscow was looking into whether some of the roughly $300 billion in gold reserves frozen by the West after Russia invaded Ukraine could be used for a climate damage fund for developing countries.
+Meanwhile, China complained about what it said was unacceptable talk about Taiwan's participation in the talks.
+And a Palestinian representative denounced Israel's war in Gaza, saying the conflict made it difficult to focus on climate change efforts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)